Pap Tests and I

 Yes.
 Depending on You (DoY), DotS and/or Depending on Your Country’s (DoYC’s) cervical cancer screening program, when to stop Pap tests, can vary.
 It may therefore be in your best interest to choose to check what’s-what for you.

-In Pap Smear: Who Can Consider Stopping Pap Smears? the Mayo Clinic explain:
+In Pap Smear: Why It’s Done the Mayo Clinic explain:

 Health Care Provider